Worried about falls? Physical therapy may help.

 - Vision issues

 Additionally, if someone falls once, their chance of doing so again doubles.
-To further complicate matters, they sometimes get so scared of falling again, they become less active—which can lead them to become weaker which, unfortunately, puts them at even greater risk.
+To further complicate matters, they sometimes get so scared of falling again, that they become less active—which can lead them to become weaker which, unfortunately, puts them at even greater risk.

 The good news?
 Proactive physical therapy can help older adults build strength, improve balance, and feel steadier on their feet, all with the goal of helping them stay healthy and safe as they age.